 – when you submit an enquiry to us

-This information may include your name, address, email address, telephone number, how you heard about LAFI Burkina, why you are interested in our work, and any other personal information that you voluntarily disclose to us and that may be relevant to our future interactions with you.
+This information may include your name, address, email address, telephone number, items you purchased, how you heard about LAFI Burkina, why you are interested in our work, and any other personal information that you voluntarily disclose to us and that may be relevant to our future interactions with you.

 LAFI Burkina processes and stores this information in a supporters database for future interactions that may take place with you.
 Only a limited number of appropriately-trained LAFI Burkina personnel have access to this database.